-Employment Application and Supporting Documentation: Goodwin University relies on the accuracy of information provided by applicants contained in the employment application and any other information applicants provide throughout the hiring process and employment.
-Any misrepresentations, falsifications, or material omissions in any of this information or data may result in Goodwin University excluding the individual from further consideration for employment or, if the person has been hired, terminating their employment.
+Employment Application and Supporting Documentation: University of Bridgeport relies on the accuracy of information provided by applicants contained in the employment application and any other information applicants provide throughout the hiring process and employment.
+Any misrepresentations, falsifications, or material omissions in any of this information or data may result in University of Bridgeport excluding the individual from further consideration for employment or, if the person has been hired, terminating his/her employment.